Undergraduate course

 Courses included

-Areas of study Majors include computer systems and robotics, cyber security or software development.
-The program also includes courses in advanced programming techniques, algorithms, artificial intelligence and machine learning, compilers, computer graphics, computer networks, databases and different programming languages, data mining, data security, experimental and theoretical aspects in computer science, fundamentals of software development, human computer interaction, object-oriented technologies, operating systems, software verification, systems, theory of computation and web engineering.
+Majors include artificial intelligence, cyber security or software development.
+The program also includes courses in advanced programming techniques, algorithms, artificial intelligence and machine learning, computer networks, databases, project management, professional practice plus opportunities to learn different programming languages, data mining, data security, experimental and theoretical aspects in computer science, fundamentals of software development, human computer interaction, object-oriented technologies, operating systems, software verification, systems, theory of computation, web engineering.

-Honours Available as an additional year (or part-time eqv) to meritorious students.
+Available as an additional year (or part-time equivalent) to meritorious students.

 Assumed knowledge: Mathematics Advanced (Band 5).
-Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.
+Applicants who achieve less than Band 5 may need additional study or assistance to successfully complete the mathematics requirement of the program.

 Recommended studies: Mathematics Extension 1 or higher.